 There are curfews for minors (under 18 years of age) in Panama City.
 Persons under 18 years of age require a special carnet (permit) if they are out during restricted hours.
 Minors violating curfews may be detained at a police station until their legal guardian can arrange for their release.

 Taking photographs, particularly of children and women, may be met with suspicion and violence.
-Permission from an adult should be obtained before taking photographs of, or talking to, children.
+Always seek the permission of a responsible adult before taking photographs of children or talking to them.

 Take out comprehensive